Configure identity provider routing rules

 Configure routing rules for each of your identity providers (IdPs) or for different combinations of user criteria.
-Users who don't meet the conditions of your routing rules are evaluated by the default rule, which specifies Okta as the identity provider.
+The default rule specifies Okta as the IdP, and it applies to any user who doesn't meet the conditions of your routing rules.

 To create routing rules that aren't bound to a specific IdP, see Configure dynamic routing rules.

-If you want to prompt the end user for their Okta username and password on the same page as your list of available identity providers, be sure that the Global Session Policy is configured for Password / IDP.
-This combination is recommended for your rules that offer Okta as an identity provider or if you intend to prioritize the default routing rule.
+If you want to prompt users for their Okta username and password on the same page as your list of available identity providers, configure your global session policy so that users establish a session with A password.
+This is recommended for your rules that offer Okta as an IdP or if you intend to prioritize the default routing rule.

-Note that IdP Discovery on ChromeBook only supports the Okta identity provider and third-party identity providers that have announced support for ChromeBook.
+IdP Discovery on ChromeBook only supports the Okta IdP and third-party IdPs that have announced support for ChromeBook.

 - On the Routing Rules tab, click Add Routing Rule.